samson-bakos/SnoopChat/README.md

 # SnoopChat

 Welcome to SnoopChat!
-This project brings to you a unique text-to-speech system that responds in the style and voice of the iconic Snoop Dogg.
-You can experience it live at [SnoopChat](https://snoopchat.streamlit.app).
+This is a text-to-speech system that responds in the style and voice of Snoop Dogg.
+You can try it live at [SnoopChat](https://snoopchat.streamlit.app).

 ## Overview

-SnoopChat is a project that combines advanced natural language processing techniques with cutting-edge voice synthesis to create a virtual agent that embodies the personality and cadence of Snoop Dogg.
+SnoopChat combines natural language processing techniques cutting-edge voice synthesis to create a virtual agent that embodies the personality and cadence of Snoop Dogg.
 The system operates through a web interface, allowing users to interact with Snoop Dogg's virtual counterpart by typing messages.

 ## Project Process